Addiction can affect anyone, regardless of socioeconomic standing.

 - More than 80% of college graduates reported that they drank, in comparison to less than 52% of those who had a high-school education or less.

-The Gallop Poll also indicated higher alcohol use among the upper class, while abuse of prescription opioids is prevalent among the lower economic class.
-Opioid abuse has reached epidemic proportions in our country.
-The Center for Disease Control and Prevention (CDC) states the the rate of overdose deaths from opioids, including oxycodone (OxyContin, Percocet), hydrocodone (Vicodin, Norco), and hydromorphone (Dilaudid) were highest in the states with higher poverty levels.
+In the meantime, opioid abuse has reached epidemic proportions in our country.
+The Center for Disease Control and Prevention (CDC) states that the rate of overdose deaths from opioids, including oxycodone (OxyContin, Percocet), hydrocodone (Vicodin, Norco), and hydromorphone (Dilaudid) were highest in the states with higher poverty levels.

-Although illicit drug abuse is higher among those living in poverty, there has been a steady incline of heroin use in all income brackets.
+Although heroin use is higher among those living in poverty, there has been a steady incline of heroin use in all income brackets.

 According to CDC, “Heroin use has increased across the US among men and women, most age groups, and all income levels.
 Some of the greatest increases occurred in demographic groups with historically low rates of heroin use: women, the privately insured, and people with higher incomes.
 Not only are people using heroin, they are also abusing multiple other substances, especially cocaine and prescription opioid painkillers.
 As heroin use has increased, so have heroin-related overdose deaths.
 Between 2002 and 2013, the rate of heroin-related overdose deaths nearly quadrupled, and more than 8,200 people died in 2013.
 States play a central role in prevention, treatment, and recovery efforts for this growing epidemic.”
-Heroin use in Americans with an annual income of $20,000- $49,000 had the highest increase, at 77%.
-Those with an income of less than $20,000 rolled in at a 60% increase in heroin use.
-The heroin epidemic has not seen any prejudiced in income bracket, it is effecting people of every economic standing across the country.
+Heroin use in Americans with an annual income of $20,000- $49,000 had the highest increase.

-Some reasons for the prevalence of opioid abuse and overdose among the poverty stricken may be that they have a lack of education about the dangers of opioid abuse, they are possibly self-medicating for other undiagnosed mental health issues, and they have limited access to drug treatment facilities.
-The Affordable Health Care Act that has been put into place includes substance abuse disorders as one of the ten elements of essential health benefits.
+The Affordable Care Act that has been put into place includes substance use disorders as one of the ten elements of essential health benefits.
 This means that all health insurances sold on Health Insurance Exchanges or provided by Medicaid must include services for substance abuse disorders.
 With this, hopefully those in lower income brackets can seek out and get the treatment that they need.

 Today’s Heroin Epidemic | VitalSigns | CDC.
 (2015, July).
 Retrieved October, 2016.